Skip to Content

 Sitemap

 Provide a sitemap URL (e.g., https://example.com/sitemap.xml).
-Scout will parse the sitemap and scrape all listed pages, giving you precise control over which pages are included.
+Scout parses the sitemap and scrapes all listed pages, giving you precise control over which pages are included.

 Best for: Large sites with organized sitemaps, targeting specific sections